B&B Hotels–KTM

 B&B Hotels–KTM was a French UCI ProSeries road cycling team that formed for the 2018 season as Vital Concept Cycling Team.
 It was first presented at a press conference on 17 August 2017, with an initial budget of €6 million, by its manager Jérôme Pineau.
 At this press conference fifteen riders were presented, with Bryan Coquard as leader, with another five riders were announced at a later date.
 The team sponsors the Vélo Club Pays de Loudéac and their headquarters are based in Theix.
 On 6 January 2018 the team missed out on a wildcard to that year's Tour de France, but were awarded a place in the Critérium du Dauphiné.

-The team secured further sponsorship from the Brittany-based hotel chain, B&B Hotels, with the team to be known as Vital Concept–B&B Hotels for the 2019 season.
-For 2020, the team became B&B Hotels–Vital Concept, as B&B Hotels became the principal sponsor of the team.

-The team folded in December 2022.
+The team secured further sponsorship from the Brittany-based hotel chain B&B Hotels and re-branded as Vital Concept–B&B Hotels for the 2019 season.
+In 2020, the team became B&B Hotels–Vital Concept, as B&B Hotels became the principal sponsor of the team.
+The team would change identity again in 2021, becoming B&B Hotels p/b (powered by) KTM, and restyled this as B&B Hotels–KTM for 2022.